 High School Partnership

 UIC is committed to increasing our retention and graduation rates for CPS graduates, a goal that is aligned with the CPS goal to increase the college graduation rate of its students to 60% by 2025.
 As part of our larger transition coaching initiative, OFYI has worked closely with the CPS Office for College and Career Success to develop a transition coaching program that began operating in two CPS high schools during the 2015-16 academic year.
 The program was developed to address the large number of students at these partner schools who are academically well-prepared for college but who do not enroll.
 During the first year of the program, UIC-employed transition coaches worked closely with staff and leaders at the partner schools to increase the proportion of college-ready students who apply to and enroll in postsecondary institutions.
-During the 2016-17 academic year, the UIC coaches will follow partner school students who enroll at UIC in order to provide support to these CPS graduates as they transition from high school to college.
-A parallel program is operating in one parochial and two suburban high schools with similarly low rates of college enrollment.
+Since its inception, the program has expanded to support students from high schools that under-perform in college.
+Parallel programs are now operating in parochial and suburban high schools with similarly low rates of college enrollment and success.

 Program Referral Study